SheyiB/Go-Notes/readme.md

 - Todayyyyyyyyyyy, I learnt about building RESTful APIsssss!!!
 I'm so gassed
 - I used the Go gin package
 - I'll write more tomorrow, I'm behind schedule for today!
 Proud of my learnings so far
+- So about yesterday I learnt about creating structs which are like interfaces but much more
+- I also created endpoints for get, by id and post

 ## 🧠 Key Concepts & New Things Learned 🌱